dpc/mioco.pre-0.9/README.md

 ## Introduction

-Scalable, asynchronous IO handling using coroutines (aka MIO COroutines).
+Scalable, coroutine-based, asynchronous IO handling library for Rust programming language.

 Using `mioco` you can handle [`mio`][mio]-based IO, using set of synchronous-IO handling functions.
 Based on asynchronous [`mio`][mio] events `mioco` will